jimhigson/oboe.js-dissertation/markdown/3_Background.md

-While SAX addresses many of the problems raised in this dissertation, its unfriendly developer ergonomics have presented too high a barrier for adoption in all but fringe uses.
+While SAX addresses many of the problems raised in this dissertation, its unfriendly developer ergonomics have presented too high a barrier for adoption for all but fringe use cases.

 [^1]: See
     <http://jackson.codehaus.org/1.0.1/javadoc/org/codehaus/jackson/node/NullNode.html>